When you invest in your employees, they'll give you a more profitable business back.

-In addition to recruiting and training efforts, there are “soft costs” associated with turnover.
-For example, team-mates pick up the slack when an employee leaves.
-This can lead to greater stress, longer work days and eventual unhappiness if their efforts aren’t rewarded.
+In addition to recruiting and training efforts, there are indirect costs associated with employee turnover.
+For example, teammates pick up the slack when an employee leaves.
+This can lead to greater stress, longer work days, and eventual unhappiness if their efforts aren’t rewarded or recognized.

-There are any number of ways to spend money on employee engagement, and each of your employees will respond differently.
-You’ll experience some trial and error as you figure out what works best for your team.
+There are a number of ways to spend money on employee engagement, and each of your employees will respond differently to them.
+Expect some trial and error as you figure out what works best for your team.

-Here are the crucial starting points when you’re building out your processes:
+Here are the crucial starting points to focus your funds on as you build out your process.

-Dissatisfaction and voluntary turnover is often driven by employees feeling under-compensated for their contributions.
+Dissatisfaction and voluntary turnover is often driven by employees feeling under-compensated for their efforts.
 While you might not be able to pay the highest rates in your area, strive to keep salaries competitive.
-Make sure your company does due diligence into researching salary ranges for the jobs and roles you’re hiring for.
+Make sure your company does its due diligence in researching salary ranges for the jobs and roles you’re hiring for.

 Competitive Health and Benefits Packages

-Providing a health and benefits package gives your employees confidence that they’ll be taken care of, and can reduce illness-related absences.
-A competitive benefits package will also help you recruit and retain top talent.
+Providing a comprehensive health and benefits package can reduce illness-related absences from your team, and give them confidence that they’ll be taken care of no matter what.
+A competitive benefits package, such as one that includes a yearly stipend for personal and professional development, will also help you recruit and retain top talent.

-Employees value empathetic leaders who pay attention not just to the big stuff, but to the little things as well.
-Milestones like birthdays, work anniversaries and project successes should be recognized and celebrated.
-There are many ways to do so:
+Employees value empathetic leaders who pay attention, not just to the big stuff but to the little things as well.
+Milestones like birthdays, work anniversaries, and project successes should be recognized and celebrated.
+There are many ways to do so, including: